lnishan/awesome-competitive-programming/README.md

 Aizu online judge is a contest platform and problem archive hosted by The University of Aizu.
 It has a lot of great problems from programming competitions in Japan.

 #### Problem classifiers
-Sites / Pages classifying programming problems.
+Sites classifying programming problems.
-You can choose a category (eg. DP) of interest and practice problems on that topic.
+Choose a category (eg. DP) of interest and practice problems on that topic.

 - [A2 Online Judge (Mixed)](http://a2oj.com/Categories.jsp)
 - [Problem Classifier (SPOJ)](http://problemclassifier.appspot.com/)